bilegt-bat-ochir/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 * This lab assumes that you completed all preceding labs, and ready to migrate to ATP.

-## Task 1: Access to Goldengate Microservices Instance
+## Task 1: Access to GoldenGate Microservices Instance

 1. After successful creating three extract processes, now it is time to explore your GG Microservices server.
 Let's make a console connection to Microservice.
 Copy the IP address of `OGG_Microservices_Public_ip` from your note and connect using: